cgntanriverdi/EAIWEBSITE/replit.md

 ## Recent Changes (2025-09-29)
 - Successfully imported GitHub project to Replit environment
+- Fixed package.json dev script to use `npx tsx` for TypeScript execution
+- Fixed syntax error in Navigation.tsx (mismatched Link/a tags)
 - All npm dependencies properly installed and verified
 - Configured workflow "Start application" to run on port 5000 with webview output type
 - Verified backend API endpoints are working correctly: